Who We Are

 Nathan Pai Schmitt

 I Love: cooking, food, more cooking, rock climbing, hiking, general outdoor silliness, traveling, couchsurfing.org, more food, dark chocolate, people who have weird diets (because I am one of them), and hosting dinner parties, and being in heinous vertical positions on epic rock.

 My Why: The students in this video taught me what it means to teach.
 They are why I'm committed to this work and why we haven't the time for conformist models of education.
 My life goal is transformative resistance, developing revolutionary love, and actively decolonizing my mind.

 I Love learning new instruments, singing, #IAmNotYourNegro, radical folk, mi familia, re-watching the autobiography of Malcolm X, baking really dope cakes, writing tall tales and my roots.

 My Why: The structure of education in America has largely remained the same for many decades and, as a child, I felt that the traditional model of schooling did not serve me.
 This is why I chose to be a teacher and my life’s work has become a search for an authentic approach to education.
 A socially, environmentally, and technologically aware approach that meets the needs of the world today.
 An approach that harnesses the ideas and talents of young people to help make the world a better place.
 An approach that embraces real-world experiences and experimentation, and persistence in the face of failure.

-I love spending time with my wife, dog and chickens, being outdoors, camping, hiking, backpacking, snowboarding, practicing aikido, designing and building new things, and gaming.
+I love spending time with my wife, dog, chickens, and bees; being outdoors, snowboarding, practicing aikido, designing and building new things, and gaming.

 My Why: As a teacher, I am moved every day by the power, beauty, and potential of humankind.
 Education should never be isolated by abstract curriculum or limited by the four walls of a classroom; instead it should be driven by students and connected to the larger world.
 For then, education serves as an act of liberation.
 Spending the last four years writing and learning with students at Manual High School, I have witnessed the immeasurable power of voice.
 Together, we have worked to create a space where young people use writing to resist and transform persistent structures of privilege and oppression.